Thermopneumatic Pixels: Fast, Localized, Robust, Low-Voltage Touch Feedback: Introduction

+Thermal actuation mechanisms can offer several advantages, even if traditional architectures exhibit well-known drawbacks.
+Thermal devices often require lower complexity mechanical assemblies than electromechanical devices, can be operated with simple electronic drive circuits, and can be operated at low voltage \cite{biswas2019materials}\cite{hwang2021bimorph}\cite{qiu2018polymerdisplay}.
+However, many thermally driven mechanisms are fundamentally constrained by thermal inertia and heat transport.
+Most such devices involve the deposition of heat in solid or liquid masses, yielding slow response times \cite{camargo2012opticalbraille, torras2014optomechanical,besse2017fea,hiraki2020laserpouch,uramune2022hapouch}.
+Fundamentally, the slow responses exhibited by such materials are due to magnitude of the heat transfer timescale, $\tau$, which is proportional to the volume specific heat capacity, $\rho c_p$, where $\rho$ is mass density and $c_p$ is specific heat capacity.
+For solid and liquid bodies, $\rho c_p \sim~$1 J/cm$^3$K. Thus, in actuators involving heat transfer to such materials, response times are often in the $10^{0}$–$10^{2}$~s range (i.e. seconds to hundreds of seconds) \cite{camargo2012opticalbraille, torras2014optomechanical,besse2017fea,hiraki2020laserpouch,uramune2022hapouch}, which limits their utility in haptics.}

 Thermopneumatic approaches offer the potential for faster responses by heating a captive gas to perform mechanical work.
-Gases have lower volumetric heat capacities than solids and liquids ($\sim$0.001~J/cm$^3$K), offering the potential for rapid responses.
+Gases have volumetric heat capacities on the order of $\rho c_p \sim$0.001~J/cm$^3$K, which is orders of magnitude smaller than solids and liquids ($\sim$0.001~J/cm$^3$K), facilitating far more rapid responses.
 Although such configurations have been studied, the heating element has often been integrated in the wall of the gas-filled cavity, yielding long response times and low forces due to heat loss to the walls \cite{mazzotta2023thermopneumatic,mazzotta2025thermopneumatic}.
 Photo-thermopneumatic actuators have circumvented this by depositing radiative heat onto a low-thermal-inertia absorber, suspended in the working gas cavity.
 This has enabled rapid transfer of heat into the gas, but requires additional optical components and losses due to the conversion of electrical into optical energy \cite{linnander2025tactile,linnander2026hled}.
 These comparisons motivate our concept of suspending a thin resistive wire in a cavity encapsulating a captive gas.

+In this paper, we introduce thermopneumatic pixels (TPPs), a family of tactile devices that are practical, thin, fast, reconfigurable, and yield spatially localized displacement at each pixel.
+They may be suitable for integration within a wide variety of haptic systems, via graspable interfaces, interactive surfaces, wearables, or handheld devices.
+Several design features make them very amenable to integration.
+They can be tailored, in dimensions or output, to application requirements, can be manufactured using standard processes, and driven at low voltages.
+The lack of internal moving parts reduces packaging requirements and supports robustness.
+These properties make the TPPs compatible with recent developments in software for rapid haptic design and authoring, with emerging modular architectures, and application-specific middleware that together have the potential to broaden the use of tactile technologies in numerous domains \cite{goetz2023dynamic,tummala2024skinsource,huang2025vibraforge,rokhmanova2025platform}.